osinfra-io/terraform-google-storage-bucket/README.md

 ## 📓 Terraform Documentation

 A child module automatically inherits its parent's default (un-aliased) provider configurations.
-The provider versions below are informational only and do **not** need to align with the provider configurations from its parent.
+The provider versions below are informational only and do **not** need to align with the provider configurations from their parent.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Providers